knightkill/presentable/md/llms-unplugged.md

 ---

-- Definition (Mayur) (5 mins)
+## Definition (Mayur) (5 mins)
   1. What is AI?

   2. What is ML?

-    3. How is ML differentiate AI?
+  3. What is DL?

 ---
+1. What is AI?
+    > Artificial intelligence (AI) involves using computers to do things that traditionally require human intelligence.
+---
+2. What is ML?
+    > A subfield of AI where computer started to do things human can do
+---
+3. What is DL?
+    > A sub field  ML which help to process large amount of data.
+Deep learning mimics the workings of our brains.
+These neural networks can outperform humans at intelligent tasks like speech recognition or playing chess!
+---

-1. How is AI working?
+4. How is AI working?
 (Mayur) (2-5 mins)
+  - Example

 ---

-1. Chart of AI, ML, Deep Learning (10 mins)
+5. Chart of AI, ML, DL (10 mins)
-    1. AI/ML (Mayur)
-        1. Research Papers
+        -  Research Papers
-        2. Ongoing Development
+        -  Ongoing Development

 ---